Papagiannopoulos/Biodiversity_Map/README.md

 #### First Tab: Interactive Map
 <img src="images/example_tab1.PNG" alt="My Image" width="1000" height="400"/>

-The first tab displays an interactive map displaying the geographical distribution of various species across Poland, allowing users to explore biodiversity patterns spatially.
+The first tab shows an interactive map displaying the geographical distribution of various species across Poland, allowing users to explore biodiversity patterns spatially.
 Users can search for species using their Scientific Name or Vernacular Name.
 After selecting a species, the map displays its observation points along with detailed location information.